 - 34% of interviewed companies use BSC for strategic management, 35% for reporting, 17% for operational management

 - 29% of companies used external consultants to design Balanced Scorecard

-- The most significant impacts of Balanced Scorecard implementation were found in business actions (83%) and behaviors (58%); Appraisal has impact of 63% and reward system has lower impact (about 30%)
+- The most significant impacts of BSC implementation were found in business actions (83%) and behaviors (58%); appraisal has impact of 63%, and reward system has lower impact (about 30%)

 - Most Balanced Scorecards were used for the purpose of planning (79%), budgeting (70%), goal setting (51%)